 - 6101.2 Planning Commission Review/Public Hearing.
 If the development proposal involves a parcel with approved zoning, review and public comment shall be limited to issues of compliance with applicable Threshold Standards, Design Guidelines and Regulations. - A. The Planning Commission Review/Public Hearing shall be conducted as follows: - 1.
 The applicant or applicant's representative shall inform persons at the hearing of the nature, location and scope of the proposed development. - 2.
 Members of the Planning Commission may ask questions of the applicant concerning the proposed development. - 3.
 The interested public will be given an opportunity to ask questions and comment upon the proposed development, within the framework of Development Policies, Standards and Guidelines in this Code.
 Written comments will also be accepted and read. - 4.
 The Planning Commission and staff may conduct discussions with the applicant and the interested public seeking agreement on conditions that would make the proposed development reasonably compatible with existing land uses, and the Development Policies and Guidelines. - 5.
-Agreements and conditions arrived at through these discussions will, at the direction of the Planning Commission, become recommended . conditions for the approval of the proposed development. - 6.
+Agreements and conditions arrived at through these discussions will, at the direction of the Planning Commission, become recommended conditions for the approval of the proposed development. - 6.
 In the event that the Planning Commission needs more information or time to deliberate the proper resolution of outstanding issues the Public Hearing may be continued to a time certain. - 7.
-At the direction of the Planning Commission the Planning staff will prepare Findings. - 8.
+If the Planning Commission recommends denial of the development, the developer has thirty (30) days from the date of the Planning Commission hearing to petition for a public hearing before the Board of County Commissioners. - 8.
+If there are unresolved issues, the Planning Commission may forward the application to the Board of County Commissioners for further review. - 9.
+At the direction of the Planning Commission the Planning staff will prepare Findings. - 10.
 Findings will be forwarded to the Board of Commissioners within 35 days after the completion of the Public Hearing.
 Findings will also be sent to the applicant, and will be available for inspection by the interested public.